s0rg/genpassaas/README.md

 - num - number of passwords to generate (default = 10, min = 1, max = 64).

 The endpoints are:
-- `/v1/simple` - shuffles his alphabet and than randomly picks chars from it.
-Passwords, generated via this endpoint is pretty strong, but hard to remember.
+- `/v1/simple` - shuffles alphabet and randomly picks chars from it.
+Passwords, generated with this endpoint is pretty strong, but hard to remember.
-- `/v1/smart` - tries to generate prononceable passwords (thereby easy to remember).
+- `/v1/smart` - generates prononceable (thereby easy to remember) passwords by repeating vowels and consonants with patterns.

 By default both endpoints answer is `text/plain` block with `num` passwords separated by single LF (`\n`) byte.
 This behavior can be changed via `Accept` header, if you set it to `application/json`, you will get json array of passwords.

 ### environment